-As at 30 June 2020, UniCredit:
+As at 31 December 2020, UniCredit:

-- received reimbursement requests for a total amount of about €398 million (cost originally incurred by the Clients) from No.11,741 Customers; according to a preliminary analysis, such requests fulfill the requirements envisaged by the "customer care" initiative; the finalisation of the reimbursement requests is currently carried out, aimed at assessing their effective compliance with the "customer care" initiative, and then proceed with the settlement where conditions recur; - with reference to the scope outlined in the previous point (about €398 million), reimbursed No.7,038 customers for about €263 million (equivalent value of original purchases), equal to about 66% of the reimbursement requests said above.
+- received reimbursement requests for a total amount of about €404 million (cost originally incurred by the Clients) from No.11,975 Customers; according to a preliminary analysis, such requests fulfill the requirements envisaged by the "customer care" initiative; the finalisation of the reimbursement requests is currently carried out, aimed at assessing their effective compliance with the "customer care" initiative, and then proceed with the settlement where conditions recur; - with reference to the scope outlined in the previous point (€404 million), reimbursed No.8,031 customers for about €302 million (equivalent value of original purchases), equal to about 75% of the reimbursement requests said above.

 In order to cope with the probable risks of loss related to the repurchases of diamonds, a dedicated Risk and Charges Fund was set up; its quantification was also based on the outcome of an independent study (commissioned to a primary third company) aiming at evaluating the diamonds' value.
-Finally, the gems purchased are recognised for about €67 million in item "130.
-Other assets" of the balance sheet.